silvadasilva/CPSC481-2018S/en/pages/project3.md

 In practice, your job now is to develop a hi-fi prototype, demo the system, conduct heuristic evaluation and report on the main findings.

 ## Major activities
-- Develop e hi-fi prototype
+- Develop the hi-fi prototype
 - Demo the system
 - Conduct heuristic evaluation
 - Report on the main findings